Friday, November 30, 2007

 Crowe on the other hand is the opposite to Washington's tailored-out-of-time look; Crowe makes himself all mangy and disrespectful, punchy and greased-up -- and thus he is all the more kingly.
 He's the legit patriarch, a pitbull's jaw of a man.
 Denzel's gangster has to keep stockpiling the long green or else he's simply a cipher, but Crowe stays Crowe.
 He's a man's man actor, a person who in real life you can tell has faced himself in the mirror; he's had drinking contests with his inner demons; he's earned the right to be a stand-up guy who can look the world in the eye.
 In that he's the closest thing we have to Bogart or John Wayne this decade.
 In TRAINING DAY, Denzel proved he could access some of that same sort of noble power, but there he was the bad guy so it was okay to loom bigger than life; when strait-jacketed in the "savior of the neighborhood-but-also-a-smack-dealer" double bind, he keeps trying add some well-tempered Poitier and it just seems to stall his development as Denzel the persona, whomever that may be.
 Poitier could roar when need be.
 "They call me Mister Pibbs" is justifiably legendary.
 But it wouldn't be if he shouted his way through the movie like he's teaching a rowdy class of East London mods.
 He kept the dignity as a bush from which to as a serpent strike when most effective.
-Denzel on the other hand plays the coiled serpent so long he forgets the coiled serpent is supposed to rattle and strike occasionally.
+Denzel on the other hand plays the coiled serpent in the bush so long he forgets the coiled serpent is supposed to rattle and strike occasionally.